LostFan123/informatica_1/README.md

 This repository contains the tasks from the deliverables discussed in the class.
 Possible solutions are shown as well as common mistakes and advanced approaches.
-The advanced solutions are not necessary to understand but are included for those who are interested if there are "better ways" to solve the problems.
-**These advanced solutions also, most probably, won't be accepted on the exams.**
+The advanced solutions are not necessary to understand but are included for those who are interested if there are "better ways" to solve the problems. **The advanced solutions, most probably, won't be accepted on the exams.**

 ## Do’s and Don’ts
 🟢 Use Python 3 instead of Python 2.
 Python 2 reached its end of life in 2020 and won't be supported anymore.